15 Best Indian Snacks To Munch On This Deepavali 2024

 (Credit: Shopee Supermarket)

 Gulab jamun easily tops our list of best Indian snacks and sweets in Singapore.
 These large berry-sized balls are made from milk solids which are rolled into balls, fried, and then dunked into sugar syrup before being served.
 This Gits Gulab Jamun Mix (available on Shopee Supermarket) contains the powder mix from which you can roll the gulab jamuns from.
 Simply add water to the mix and knead gently.
 For richer jamuns, use milk instead of water!
-Some also choose to sprinkle dried fruits like pistachios to further enhance the flavour of this Deepavali snack.
+Some also choose to sprinkle dried fruits or pistachios to further enhance the flavour of this Deepavali snack.

 3. Rasgulla

-best indian snacks singapore rasgulla
+Haldiram's Rasgulla indian snacks singapore

 (Credit: Parisha Mart ( Himalayan Pte Ltd.))